Gryton/carnd-lanelines/writeup.md

 Another shortcoming could be if we drive through lane that's really wide, it could go of the ROI.

-###3.
-Suggest possible improvements to your pipeline
+## Possible improvements to pipeline

 A possible improvement would be to consider another algorithm for drawing line - I assume it's linear, but maybe better would be to make e.g. a spline, that will allow to draw lines from few parts, that aren't in the same direction.